silvacms/documentation/source/silva/contents/forms.rst

 .. class:: zeam.form.silva.SMIComposedForm

-   Create a composed form: the form is composed of other sub forms, that can interact between each of them.
+   Create a composed form: the form is composed of other sub forms, that can interact between each other.

 .. class:: zeam.form.silva.SMISubForm